 The LV Monorail is clean, quick, and efficient.
 Definitely consider it if you are staying at one of the resorts with a monorail stop: MGM Grand, Paris/Bally’s, the Flamingo, Harrahs, Westgate, and the SLS Las Vegas.

-If driving, I would even consider parking at a place like the MGM Grand, or the Linq Hotel and Casino and take the monorail into the convention center.
+If driving into Las Vegas, I would even consider parking at a place like the MGM Grand, or the Linq Hotel and Casino, paying their parking fee, and taking the monorail into the convention center.

 (Related: How much do Las Vegas Monorail tickets cost?)